Crismmgg/factorial-challenge/README.md

 ### ⚙️ Make it work!

-You have to run `npm install` in your local to install the necessary dependencies.
+If you want to run it in your local, run `npm install` to install the necessary dependencies.

+You will need to add in a `.env` file a "connection string" to connect to the database.
+You can ask me for mine if you need it.

 Then, run `npm run dev` to start it; the app will be up and runing on [http://localhost:3000](http://localhost:3000)!

 You can also see the app working [here!](https://factorial-challenge-three.vercel.app/)